indrabasak/spring-loadtime-weaving-example/README.md

 1. A `CustomAnnotationAspect` aspect to intercept any method marked with `@CustomAnnotation`.
 It prints out the name of the intercepted class and method.
-**Note:** Unlike the previous [source weaving example](https://github.com/indrabasak/spring-source-weaving-example), the `CustomAnnotationAspect` aspect do not have the Spring `@Component` annotation since it's not going to be a Spring bean.
+**Note:** Unlike the previous [source weaving example](https://github.com/indrabasak/spring-source-weaving-example), this `CustomAnnotationAspect` aspect do not have the Spring `@Component` annotation since it's not going to be deployed as a bean.

 ```java
 @Aspect